 A virus is a piece of software that can infect a computer without permission or knowledge of the user.
 Computer viruses can wreak havoc on computer systems, deleting files and stopping the computer from working altogether.
-Because viruses can be dangerous and hard to remove from a computer once it’s infected, it’s easier to prevent a virus infection
+Because viruses can be dangerous and hard to remove from a computer once it’s infected, it’s easier to make efforts to prevent a virus infection.

-2. Install updates to your operating system.
+- Install all updates to your operating system.
 This patches security holes that viruses can use to do their dirty work.

-4. Don’t open attachments from people you don’t know
+- Don’t open attachments from people you don’t know.

-7. Avoid downloading software programs you’re not familiar with.
-If you do, be sure to scan them before installing.
+- Avoid downloading software programs you’re not familiar with.
+If you do download software, be sure to scan them before installing.

 Most viruses come in through via email attachments, so it’s especially important to pay attention to incoming emails.
 As long as you’re careful about which attachments you open, which programs you download, have a firewall, and use an up-to-date anti-virus program, you should be relatively safe against most virus attacks.